 On the day of Chhath Puja, songs are sung glorifying the Sun God, and his consort Usha.
 Some of these songs speak of a King called Priyavrat and his queen Malini who were unhappy as they were childless.
 Even as they decided to end their lives, Goddess Chhathi Maiya appeared in her pristine form and asked them to undertake this fast and ritual promising that any devotee who approaches her with faith shall be rewarded.
 Not only shall they be granted wealth, prosperity, health, and longevity, but all their desires shall also be fulfilled.

 Though the main Chhath Puja is on the Shashti of the Shukla Paksha of Kartik month, those who undertake the fast go through a rigorous ritual cleansing and praying for four days in all.

-Two days prior to the Chhath Puja, on the Chartuthi a ritual called Nahai Khai (bathe and eat) is observed.
-The devotees bathe in the Ganges and bring home holy water to cook food in.
+Two days before the Chhath Puja, on the Chaturthi a ritual called Nahai Khai (bathe and eat) is observed.
+The devotees bathe in the Ganges and bring home holy-water to cook food.
 They eat only one meal cooked in earthenware, on this day.